 The technology specialist certificate program requires the completion of 24 credits and can train students for entry-level positions in the general field of criminal justice.
 The program includes professional courses in criminal justice, corrections and the court system.
 Students also complete computer, speech and math courses.
 Students can opt to continue their education in the school's criminal justice technology associate's program after finishing this certificate program.

 Correctional Officer Workforce Certificate

 This program aims to train students in the areas of care, custody and control within a correctional institution.
-The operational procedures and legal aspects of the job, as well as emergency preparedness and defensive training are all included in the program.
-The program is accredited by the Florida Department of Law Enforcement, Criminal Justice Standards and Training Commission and includes 420 total contact hours and 14 workforce credits.
+The operational procedures and legal aspects of the job, as well as emergency preparedness and defensive training, are all included in the program.
+The program is accredited by the Florida Department of Law Enforcement, Criminal Justice Standards and Training Commission and includes 420 total contact hours.
 Courses in inmate supervision and institutional safety make up the majority of training in the program.

 The application process of this limited-access program involves passing the Corrections Officer Basic Abilities Test (COBAT) and a polygraph test along with the completion of a driving record and background check.
 Potential students also undergo a medical examination, a physical agility test, a drug screening and an interview.
 Prospective students must also have a high school diploma or GED, a valid driver's license and be American citizens who are at least 19 years of age.